 First Aid Training/Basic Life Support Skills evidence

-Prior to requesting certificates for completed learners, training providers will be required to ensure those learners can evidence that they have attained a recognised first-aid award (or attended training delivered by an appropriate organisation).
-It is the training provider’s responsibility to ensure that any certificates obtained by the learner are valid and in date, and to keep records of the first aid training undertaken in the event that the evidence is requested of them for quality assurance purposes by Highfield Qualifications.
-A list of recognised First Aid qualifications and training is available in the Assessment Strategy for this qualification.
+Prior to requesting certificates for completed learners, we will be required to ensure that learners can evidence that they have attained a recognised first-aid certificate (or attended training delivered by an appropriate organisation).
+Hawkhill Training Services have a responsibility to ensure that any certificates obtained by a learner are valid and in date, and to keep records of the first aid training undertaken in the event that the evidence is requested of a learner for quality assurance purposes by our Awarding Body.

 ID requirements

 It is the responsibility of the centre to have systems in place to ensure that the person taking an assessment is indeed the person they are claiming to be.
-All centres are therefore required to ensure that each learner’s identification is checked before they undertake the assessment.
+We are required to ensure that each learner’s identification is checked before they undertake their assessment.
 We will only accept the following:

 • a valid passport (any nationality)